-The key emissions factors, sources, and calculations that Entergy used for its Purchased Power (comprising Controllable Power Purchases and Non-Controllable Power Purchases) in the 2012 inventory database were checked.
-Together the data from these two sources correspond to approximately 30% of the total Entergy Corporate GHG emissions in 2012.
+The key emissions factors, sources, and calculations that Entergy used for its purchased power (comprising controllable power purchases, non-controllable power purchases, and grid-purchased power for non-fossil plants) in the 2013 inventory database were checked.
+Together the data from these sources correspond to approximately 33% of the total Entergy Corporate GHG emissions in 2013.